 Simples.
 It really is, I promise you.
 If our modern day grass and hay had all the correct nutrient values for equine health, we wouldn't need a feedbowl at all.
 But these days, our 21st century grasslands and hay are deficient in many of the essential nutrients, so we have to add in the missing nuts and bolts to make everything work properly.

-So, take a big deep breath, grab a cuppa, try not to think about the fortune you spent last week at your local feedstore, and let's look at what we can now do to make sure we get everything about feed right, and the health of our horse to boot.
+So, take a big deep breath, grab a cuppa, try not to think about the fortune you spent last week at your local feedstore, and let's look at what we can now do to make sure we get everything about our horse's feed right, and the health of our horse to boot.
 First up, let's get an understanding of why and how it all went wrong with the next chapter: So began the world as we know it today.